Henry-Moffatt/collatz/README.md

-Use the python code to find the longest taking collatz conjecture in a certain range.
-Graphing coming soon.
+Use the python code to find the collatz conjecture for a range or number.
+Graphing saves to the folder the python file is in when the graph display is closed.